Your Guide to Project Management Best Practices

 A Project Management CV is a quick representation of your character and professional experience.
 Chances are it will be the first impression that an employer will build upon.
 As a result, it is essential that you make your first impression impeccable to secure the job.

-When looking at getting a position as a Project Manager choosing the right format of your CV is a great way to demonstrate your key skills and abilities, such as planning and risk management.
-An outstanding CV should highlight all your expertise while still being attractive to read and understood by your target audience.
-The following tips and tricks will help you create an ace Project Management CV, covering these topics: CV structure and CV writing tools.
+When looking at getting a position as a Project Manager choosing the right format of your CV is a great way to demonstrate your key skills and abilities, such as planning, teamwork, and risk management.
+An outstanding CV should highlight all your expertise while still being attractive to read and understood by your target audience—potential employers.

-Your work experience has to be documented in reverse chronological order.
+According to PurpleCV, your work experience has to be documented in reverse chronological order.
 This means that your most recent occupation is listed at the top of the resume.
-Focusing on your most relevant duties and late achievements, you should describe your responsibilities in a way that would give the person reading your resume a complete picture of your day-to-day activities and overall performance.
-Highlight how the obtained experience and skills would be transferable to the Project Management job you are applying for.
+Focusing on your most relevant duties and late achievements, you should describe your responsibilities in a way that would give the person reading your curriculum vitae a complete picture of your day-to-day activities and overall performance.
+Highlight how the obtained experience and skills would be transferable to the project manger job you are applying for.
 Entering the months or years you held that job for will speak of your professional “maturity” in the field.

 List your education strictly in reverse chronological order.
 Your most recent and relevant qualifications will help you back-up your knowledge and expertise.
 Key aspects to include would be the educational establishment you attended, course title, course dates and the result you achieved.
 Even though as a project manager, you will not have just graduated from school, employers will still want to take a glimpse of academic qualifications such as A-levels or GCSEs.
 The certificates, diplomas and awards you worked hard on to get should be outlined in a separate paragraph.